OlaIpaye/superstore/README.md

   - Data types were optimized for storage efficiency.
   - Data Population into all the tables.

+Here are some snippets of the table stru

 3. **Data Population**

 - Tables were populated with sample data derived from the [Superstore dataset](https://github.com/OlaIpaye/superstore/tree/main/dataset), including: